 - Connect an existing database

-To quickstart this process, we are going to create a new Postgres DB from scratch using Neon Postgres.
+We'll start by creating a new Postgres DB from scratch using Neon Postgres.
 Click on the

 After logging in to Neon and clicking on

 Create Neon Database, Hasura Cloud will perform the following for you:

 - Fetch the database URL that you can use to configure Hasura

-It will take a few seconds to connect to Neon Postgres and initialise.
+It will take a few seconds to connect to Neon Postgres and initialize the database.
 Once the connection is ready, you will be taken to the Data Manager page on the Console, listing the database we just connected.

 Now copy the project URL that looks like

 myproject with your Hasura project

 Head back to the terminal and navigate to the Hasura project directory.
 Execute the following command:

 hasura migrate apply --endpoint https://myproject.hasura.app --admin-secret xxxxx --database-name defaulthasura metadata apply --endpoint https://myproject.hasura.app --admin-secret xxxxx

 Try refreshing the Hasura Console on the Cloud project and see if the database schema reflects there.
 We have replicated the schema and metadata onto a new Hasura instance and Postgres database.

 As we keep changing the schema locally, we can keep applying the above two commands to apply the same changes to the staging environment.